 Compared to Generation X and Baby Boomers, millennials are far less likely to go directly to suppliers to research travel.
 For instance, a millennial is far less likely to visit the website of a package holiday retailer for vacation inspiration.

 Mobile devices are leading the way

-However, despite the prevalence of mobile device usage, many Millennials said their preferred device was still a desktop computer or laptop.
+However, despite the prevalence of mobile device usage, many millennials said their preferred device was still a desktop.
 In total, smartphones accounted for 19% of digital travel spending and tablets accounted for 8%.
-However, this is 4 times higher than the share from 2014 and is greater than mobile’s share of all online retail sales, representing 22% of the market.
+However, this is four times higher than the share from 2014 and is greater than mobile’s share of all online retail sales, representing 22% of the market.

-Less than half of the Millennials surveyed said that car rental was their preferred form of transportation whilst on vacation, compared to 62% of Generation Xers and 69% of Baby Boomers.
-As would be expected, Millennials tended to prefer ride-hailing apps like Lyft and Uber.
-When surveyed, 20% of Millennial respondents said that ride-hailing apps were their transportation method of choice.
-Furthermore, Millennials also said that they preferred ride-hailing apps to traditional taxis when on vacation.
+Less than half of the millennials surveyed said that car rental was their preferred form of transportation whilst on vacation, compared to 62% of Generation Xers and 69% of Baby Boomers.
+As would be expected, millennials tend to prefer ride-hailing apps like Lyft and Uber.
+When surveyed, 20% of millennial respondents said that ride-hailing apps were their transportation method of choice.
+Furthermore, millennials also said that they preferred ride-hailing apps to traditional taxis when on vacation.

 These trends are fast approaching